awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

 1. EC2Launch v2 edits the content of the `unattend.xml` file by reading the registry value at `HKEY_USERS\.DEFAULT\Control Panel\International\LocaleName`\.
 This file is located in the following directory: `C:\ProgramData\Amazon\EC2Launch\sysprep`\.

-1. The system executes the `BeforeSysprep.cmd`\.
+1. The system run the `BeforeSysprep.cmd`\.
 This command creates a registry key as follows:

    reg add "HKEY\_LOCAL\_MACHINE\\SYSTEM\\CurrentControlSet\\Control\\Terminal Server" /v fDenyTSConnections /t REG\_DWORD /d 1 /f